cage-paper-artifact/cage-vldb/azurefuncs/README.md

 The azurefuncs folder contains all the code for building the azure functions for our experiments.
 These azure functions are all in python.
-The entire azure function code is in the `LocalFuncProj` directory.
+The entire azure function code is in the `AzFunc` directory.
 Run the following (example) command to build the docker image:

+`cd AzFunc`
 `docker build --tag <DOCKER_ID>/azurefunctionsimage:v1.0.0 .`

 The folder also contains a few python scripts for testing the docker function locally.
 To test a docker function locally, go to the `LocalFuncProj` directory and run `func start`.